gokuhayda/MyShowCase/README.md

 # MyShowCase

-Welcome to **eTechShowCase**, a public repository showcasing my technical experiments, projects, and learning journey across various fields of technology.
+Welcome to **MyShowCase**, a public repository showcasing my technical experiments, projects, and learning journey across various fields of technology.

 ## 📌 About the Project
 This repository aims to: